m-gb/lingbot/README.md

 # lingbot
-A chat app which includes a language game.
+A multi-client language game written in Ruby.
-Using a TCP socket and PostgreSQL.
+Using TCP sockets and PostgreSQL.